Middle Stone Age

-The Middle Stone Age (or MSA) was a period of African prehistory between the Early Stone Age and the Late Stone Age.
+The Middle Stone Age (or MSA) was a period of African prehistory between the Early Stone Age and the Later Stone Age.
 It is generally considered to have begun around 280,000 years ago and ended around 50–25,000 years ago.
 The beginnings of particular MSA stone tools have their origins as far back as 550–500,000 years ago and as such some researchers consider this to be the beginnings of the MSA.

 The MSA is often mistakenly understood to be synonymous with the Middle Paleolithic of Europe, especially due to their roughly contemporaneous time span; however, the Middle Paleolithic of Europe represents an entirely different hominin population, Homo neanderthalensis, than the MSA of Africa, which did not have Neanderthal populations.
 Additionally, current archaeological research in Africa has yielded much evidence to suggest that modern human behavior and cognition was beginning to develop much earlier in Africa during the MSA than it was in Europe during the Middle Paleolithic.

+Evidence for symbolic behavior during the Middle Stone Age includes the deliberate use and long-distance transport of ochre in southern Africa and the production of perforated shell beads in North Africa.
+These materials suggest that early Homo sapiens were expressing social identity and maintaining exchange networks as early as 100,000–70,000 years ago, well before later Upper Paleolithic developments (Watts 2002; Bouzouggar et al. 2007).

 The MSA is associated with both anatomically modern humans (Homo sapiens) as well as archaic Homo sapiens, sometimes referred to as Homo helmei.
 Early physical evidence comes from the Gademotta Formation in Ethiopia, the Kapthurin Formation in Kenya and Kathu Pan in South Africa.